dirtybrie/stringbean/README.md

 This is a random string generator, it is geared towards an aid for aircrack-ng dictionary attacks for hotspots with default generated passwords. the success rate I've had is about 34.22% on 82 ATT&T Hotspots, I sh*t you not.
-However the actual odds are very, very devestating for us.
+However the actual odds are very, very, VERY devestating for us.

-Hotspots, modems and routers a lot of the times come with a default password that consists of Characters(uppercase & lowercase) and Numbers only. people tend to not change them (suprisingly) and the libraries that give out hotspots tell the recipient not to change the passwords either.
+Hotspots, modems and routers a lot of the time come with a default password that consists of Characters(uppercase & lowercase) and Numbers only. people tend to not change them (suprisingly) and the libraries that give out hotspots tell the recipient not to change the passwords either.
 If a hotspot has the default ESSID like